tomasz-oponowicz/spoken_language_identification/README.md

 [![Build Status](https://travis-ci.org/tomasz-oponowicz/spoken_language_identification.svg?branch=master)](https://travis-ci.org/tomasz-oponowicz/spoken_language_identification)

-Analyze audio to identify a language.
+Identify a language of audio using artificial intelligence.

+The inspiration for the project came from the TopCoder contest, [Spoken Languages 2][tc].
-The solution uses the CNN network in order to detect language specific phonems.
+The solution uses [the convolutional neural network][cnn] in order to detect language specific phonemes.
 It supports 3 languages: English, German and Spanish.

+Take a look at the [Demo](#demo) section to try the project yourself against real life content.

+## Dataset

+New dataset was created from scratch.

+[LibriVox recordings][lv] were used to prepare the dataset.
+Particular attention was paid to a big variety of unique speakers.
+Big variance forces the network to concentrate more on language properties than a specific voice.
+Samples are equally balanced between languages, genders and speakers in order not to favour any subgroup.
+Finally speakers present in the test set, are not present in the train set.
+This helps estimate a generalization error.

+More information at [tomasz-oponowicz/spoken_language_dataset][sld].

+## Architecture

+The first step is to normalize input audio.
+Each sample is an FLAC audio file with:

+* sample rate: 22050
+* bit depth: 16
+* channels: 1
+* duration: 10 seconds (sharp)

+Next [filter banks][src_fb] are extracted from samples.
+[Mean and variance normalization][src_mvn] is applied.
+Then data is scaled with [the Min/Max scaler][src_mms].

+Finally preprocessed data is passed to [the convolutional neural network][src_cnn].
+Please notice [the *AveragePooling2D* layer][src_apl] which improved the performance.
+This strategy is called global average pooling.
+It effectively forces the previous layers to produce the feature maps.

+The output is multiclass.

 ## Performance

 The score against the test set (out-of-sample) is 97% (F1 metric).
 Additionally the network generalizes well and presents high score against real life content, for example podcasts or TV news.

 ## Demo